Consuelo Araos, a researcher at the Signos UANDES Center, seeks to understand the changes in household formation.

 This call seeks to promote joint work among experts from different disciplines and academic units, strengthening associativity and the formation of interdisciplinary teams to generate scientific knowledge in the following priority areas:

-1. Family: marriage, work-raising conciliation.
+1. Family: marriage, work-raising balance.

 2. Life and human dignity: health and rights.

-4. Education: challenges, threats and perspectives.
+4. Education: challenges, threats, and perspectives.

-5. Contemporary Chile: historical, sociological and political approaches.
+5. Contemporary Chile: historical, sociological, and political approaches.

 "This research highlights the importance of interdisciplinarity and has the potential to influence public policies for inclusive and equitable development," adds Claudia Brizuela, Director of Research at UANDES.